zyedidia/micro/runtime/help/help.md

 * `hsplit filename`: same as `vsplit` but opens a horizontal split instead of a vertical split

+* `tab filename`: opens the given file in a new tab.

 ### Options

 Micro stores all of the user configuration in its configuration directory.